-What does Frank Sinatra mean?
+What do you think Frank Sinatra means?

 Cake: Frank Sinatra Meaning